clamsproject/aapb-annotations/README.md

 ### Project Subdirectories
 Each directory in this repository represents a specific annotation project, its datasets and processing tools.
-This includes its `raw annotated data file`, `software-suite for converting from raw to gold`, `gold-formatted-final-output data file for tool ingestion`, and `that project's readme.md explaining it plus its annotation guidelines`.
+This includes its `raw annotated data file`, `software-suite for converting from raw to gold`, `gold-formatted-final-output data file for tool ingestion`, and that project's `readme.md` explaining it and its annotation guidelines.
 The directory name is the name of the project.
 Each directory contains the following files:

 * **RAW INTERMEDIATE DATASET FILES**: `YYMMDD-batchName` directory - these sub-directories contains raw output files from the manual annotation process created by the annotation tool (or by hand like a `.csv` file).